akrembc/mern-jwt-authentication-without-Redux/README.md

 This is MERN app containing JWT authentication without using Redux Then concept is to use useReducer() & useContext() & make similar structure to redux for state managment.
-JWT authentication include form validation for login & register in both frontend & backend css file is downloaded from: https://bootswatch.com/ (Litera theme)
+JWT authentication include form validation for login & register in both frontend & backend. css file is downloaded from: https://bootswatch.com/ (Litera theme)

 ## Usage